East Kent Mavericks

-The East Kent Mavericks are an American Football team based in Canterbury, Kent.
-First formed in 2002 as a flag football team, they currently play in the South Division of the BAFA National Leagues Premier Conference.
+The East Kent Mavericks are an American football team based in Canterbury, Kent.
+First formed in 2001 as a flag football team, they are the BAFA National Leagues '23 D2 National Champions and current SFC 1 East Divisional Champions.

 History

 The team was originally formed in 2001 as the Canterbury Coyotes.
-They immediately entered the British Senior Flag League, where they competed in the Southern Conference.
-After the six game regular season, they finished second with a 3-2-1 record, narrowly qualifying for the playoffs over the Bournemouth Raiders.
+They immediately entered the British Senior Flag League, and competed in the Southern Conference.
+After the six-game regular season, they finished second with a 3-2-1 record, narrowly qualifying for the playoffs over the Bournemouth Raiders.
 They easily won their semifinal matchup away to the UCLA Renegades, scoring 34 points without reply to earn them a place in the final against the London Gators, which they eventually lost 14–22.

 The following season, they relocated to Aylesford and renamed themselves the Invicta Coyotes.
-They entered the BSFL nine-man league and finished the regular season unbeaten with a 5-0-3 record, which was enough to for them to come second and once again qualify for the playoffs.
+They entered the BSFL nine-man league and finished the regular season unbeaten with a 5-0-3 record, enough for them to come second and once again qualify for the playoffs.
 They were drawn against the Bournemouth Raiders, a team against whom they had already tied during the regular season, and the playoff game also proved to be a tight one, going into overtime before the Raiders won 0–6.

-In 2004 the club committee decided it was time to take the next step up and recruit to join the British Senior League playing full contact American football and so they bowed out of the semi contact flag league.
+In 2004 the club committee decided it was time to take the next step up and recruit to join the British Senior League playing full contact American football, so they bowed out of the semi contact flag league.
 They relocated back to their original home city of Canterbury and became affiliate members of the British American Football League as the East Kent Mavericks, where they recruited and practiced for two seasons.
-The Mavericks proved they were ready for competitive action after completing the obligatory friendlies against teams such as the Kent Exiles.
+After completing the obligatory friendlies against teams such as the Kent Exiles, the Mavericks proved they were ready for competitive action.

 In 2006 they were officially accepted as full members of the league and duly given a spot in the Southern Conference of Division Two.
 They found this new level of football more difficult and, despite several close games, they finished the season in last place with a 0-10 record.

 In the restructuring of the league prior to the 2007 season, they were moved into the South East conference where they enjoyed more success, recording five shutouts, finishing with an even 5-5 record and only missing the playoffs by one place.

 During the 2008 season the team improved yet again, this time reaching a 6-4 record.
 However, in a crucial game, the Mavericks surrendered a 28-7 lead in losing to the Colchester Gladiators which eliminated them from playoff contention.